Renaissance is a three day conference in San Francisco designed to bring out the best in the iOS app making community.

 We shared eighteen sessions that brought us together in an entirely new way.

 We're making plans for a third Renaissance to be held in early 2015.
 Like our first two events, it will be a single-track conference designed for leaders in the iOS app making community and held in the SF Bay area.
-Later this spring we'll have more information and details about topics we'd like to cover.
-Until then, send your comments and suggestions to us at email@example.com.
+Later this year we'll have more information and details about topics we'd like to cover.
+Until then, send your comments and suggestions to us at firstname.lastname@example.org.

 Privacy Statement.
 Renaissance IO uses Google analytics to monitor site activity and Twitter IDs to authenticate visitors.
 We access no other information about our visitors' Twitter accounts, and we do not track individual browsing or viewing of videos.